Books like The Four Winds

 The Book of Lost Names by Kristin Harmel

-Ready to get started with these sweeping novels like The Four Winds?
+Ready to get started with these sweeping books like The Four Winds?

 What other books do you add to the list?